 With these two documents in hand, the inspectors will be able to easily advise you on specific questions, the answers to which may vary from council to council.
 For example:

-- What size can I build without a permit?
+- What size can I build without council approval?

 - What is the minimum (or maximum) shed height permitted?

 - How far does a shed have to be from the boundary fence?